Arterial stiffness

-Arterial stiffness occurs as a consequence of biological aging and arteriosclerosis.
-Inflammation plays a major role in arteriosclerosis development, and consequently it is a major contributor in large arteries stiffening.
-Increased arterial stiffness is associated with an increased risk of cardiovascular events such as myocardial infarction, hypertension, heart failure and stroke, the two leading causes of death in the developed world.
-The World Health Organization predicts that in 2010, cardiovascular disease will also be the leading killer in the developing world and represents a major global health problem.
+Arterial stiffness occurs as a consequence of biological aging, arteriosclerosis and genetic disorders, such as Marfan, Williams, and Ehlers-Danlos syndromes.
+Inflammation plays a major role in arteriosclerosis and arterial stiffness.
+Increased arterial stiffness is associated with an increased risk of cardiovascular events such as myocardial infarction, hypertension, heart failure, and stroke.
+The World Health Organization identified cardiovascular disease as the leading cause of death globally in 2019.